lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 Experienced Task 2
 ==================

-Query the DP0.2 Object catalog for the galaxy cluster around Right Ascension 3h43m00.00s and Declination -32d16m19.00s to visualize the region where the cluster is and plot the red-sequence in a color-magnitude diagram, as illustrated in the first image below.
+Query the DP0.2 Object catalog for the galaxy cluster around Right Ascension 3h43m00.00s and Declination -32d16m19.00s to visualize the region where the cluster is and plot the red-sequence* in a color-magnitude diagram (for example, r-i vs i), as illustrated in the first image below.
 Then, select the points in the red sequence to highlight the cluster members in the image, as shown in the second image below.

 Hint: use a search radius of 200 arcseconds.

+Hint: you can use the scisql_nanojanskyToAbMag SQL function to convert fluxes to magnitudes.

+*Definition: The red sequence in galaxy clusters refers to a tight correlation observed in color-magnitude diagrams, where many of the galaxies in a cluster show a similar red color and brightness, indicating they are older, more evolved galaxies with less star formation.

 Step 1.
 Visualize the region of the cluster
 ===========================================